How To Know If Freelancing Is Right For You

 If you’re uneasy about taking the plunge into the freelance marketplace, here are the best reasons to invest in yourself and make the change.

-Labor of the Future
+Labor Of The Future

 Freelance work is projected to become the dominant labor workforce in the United States within the next decade.
 In 2017, the number resides at 36 percent, an already massive chunk of the national labor market.

-As automation begins limiting the quantity of traditional jobs on the market, workers are defecting into independent contracting more than ever.
+As automation begins limiting the quantity of traditional jobs on the market, workers are moving into independent contracting more than ever.
 The model is growing, and it is a lifestyle that can be more than just a supplement—it’s sustainable.
 The 2017 MBO Partners State of Independence Report detailed how some full and part-time independent workers considered themselves financially stable, and even prosperous.
 The study found 36 percent of part-time and 43 percent of full-time contractors stated they were making more money in the contingent labor force than they were in the traditional one.

 While starting out is tough, once you get your experience and brand established, the work is out there to take.
 In the technology field, it’s particularly important to get your identity and brand established in the coming years.
 As Forbes recently discussed, the positions most protected from automation in the future will be those that deal in abstract creations.